 The Saturday Food Group

 The Saturday Food Group provides a hot meal and two bags of grocery shopping for each person.
-The aim is to enjoy a decent hot meal in a social environment and also to contribute towards managing food poverty throughout the week.
-The shopping is basic groceries and toiletries and there is a certain degree of choice within that.
+The aim is to allow everyone to enjoy a decent hot meal in a sociable and safe environment and also to help manage food poverty throughout the week.
+The shopping is basic groceries and toiletries, but there is a certain degree of choice within that.

 Every week the hot lunch is provided by hardworking volunteer cooks and assistants who give up their Saturday mornings to prepare food for everyone.
 A team of volunteers also fulfill various roles from shopping, manning a stall to running reception, preparing the Main Hall and clearing it up at the end.
 No two Saturdays are ever the same and we are overwhelmed by the utter dedication and thoughtfulness of every volunteer.

 Every month Himmah, a Muslim organisation which offers support for the destitute irrespective of faith, provides a delicious lunch for us and it is always very welcome as it gives the cooks a rest and is of a very high standard.
 We all look forward to the Saturdays when Himmah provides food.